 Apple IT Training and Certification: What You Need to Know

-In May 2022, Apple announced a new series of online IT training and certification programs.
-These programs follow two tracks: Apple Device Support and Apple Deployment and Management.
 The first is great for anyone who supports Apple devices and the people who use them.
 It’s a foundation for the second, which is a great resource for people who deploy Apple devices, especially in the context of mobile device management (MDM).
+The third is great for anyone who is evaluating or getting started with Apple Business Essentials (which combines device management, 24/7 support, and cloud storage.)

-The goal, the company says: “Apple training delivers everything you need to learn about the technology—online and on your time.
+The promise of these training programs: “Apple training delivers everything you need to learn about the technology—online and on your time.
 Own your learning schedule with self-paced, online courses.
 Take proctored certification exams from your home or office.
 And after you’ve passed an exam, display your verified digital badge on any professional networking site.”

-I recently completed these two courses, took the associated exams, and earned my digital badge for each.
-I was really impressed with them, and I encourage you to check them out.
-Here’s an overview of what these courses cover and what the certification exams are like.
+I worked my way through the first two courses and was really impressed; I’d encourage anyone in the business of Apple device management to check them out.
+Here’s an overview of what the courses cover and what the exams are like.

 Apple IT Training: The Old Way

-Just to provide some context: Before joining Kandji in 2021, I co-authored several Apple training books and courses that supported official Apple training and certification.
+Just to provide some context: Before joining Kandji in 2021, I co-authored several Apple training books and courses that supported the official training and certification programs Apple offered then.
 The last book I worked on was macOS Support Essentials 11 – Apple Pro Training Series: Supporting and Troubleshooting macOS Big Sur.
 It was the companion to a three-day, instructor-led, hands-on course.

-But one of the challenges of the printed book format was that we couldn’t provide dynamic illustrations to illustrate a series of steps.
+One of the challenges of the printed book format was that we couldn’t provide dynamic illustrations to illustrate a series of steps.
 We could provide progressions of screenshots, but we faced a physical limitation: Each screenshot took up space on a page, and we had a limited number of pages available.
 (The last book I worked on was 975 pages long.)
+The printed format was not ideal for the material.

 What Are Apple's IT Training Courses Like?

-There are, however, some trade-offs with the new online format versus the instructor-led experience.
+There are, however, some trade-offs with the online format versus the instructor-led experience.

-In the old in-person or virtual-group formats, students could ask for clarification on concepts and procedures; get assistance from an instructor if something unexpected happened during an exercise; and, best of all, have real-time discussions with others in the class to share experiences, victories, and mistakes that everyone could benefit from.
+In the old in-person or virtual-group formats, students could ask for clarification on the ideas or procedures being discussed; get assistance from an instructor if something unexpected happened during an exercise; and, best of all, have real-time discussions with others in the class to share experiences, victories, and mistakes that everyone could benefit from.

-The new online format does have other advantages.
+The online format does have other advantages.
 You can go through the materials at your own pace in a location of your choosing.
-You don’t need dedicated test equipment (unless you want to be hands-on) because Apple provides great animations to illustrate concepts and procedures.
+You don’t need dedicated test equipment (unless you want to be hands-on), because Apple provides those great animations.

-It’s easy to focus on course materials that are particularly relevant to tasks that your support staff, architects, and administrators perform.
-Start at the Apple Training homepage, select the course you’re interested in (Device Support, Deployment and Management, or Apple Business Essentials), scroll to the bottom of the page, then, in the Get Started section, click the View Course link.
+Apple also makes it easy to zero in on the course materials that are specifically relevant to the tasks your IT team needs to perform.
+From the Apple Training homepage, select the course you’re interested in, scroll to the bottom of the page, then, in the Get Started section, click the View Course link.

 IT Training: Apple Device Support

-For example, if you choose Device Support (the first course in the progression), that View Course link leads to Learn How to Support Apple Devices which says it will take an estimated 14 hours to complete the course.
-That page has an interactive table of contents, divided into five areas:
+For example, if you choose Device Support (the first course in the progression), that View Course link leads to Learn How to Support Apple Devices.
+That page says it will take an estimated 14 hours and 30 minutes to complete the course.
+It also has an interactive table of contents, divided into five areas:

 - Introduction